 - Reduce elective early deliveries and use of elective C-sections

 - Reduce low birthweight deliveries and need for neonatal ICU care

 - Reduce complications of delivery

 - Deliver babies in lower-cost settings

-For the specialties of neurology, radiology, psychiatry, primary care and vascular surgery, opportunities include:
+For the specialties of neurology, radiology, physical medicine and rehabilitation, primary care, and vascular surgery, opportunities include:

 - Get rapid and accurate diagnosis